the Chromium logo

 But, when you are working on a "non cros-workon" package (i.e a package for whose ebuild doesn't inherit cros-workon, chromiumos doesn't host a git tree, and autouprev isn't supported) you must manually increase the version number in the ebuild filename.

 When upgrading to a new version of the package (i.e. grabbing a newer version from upstream), then increase the ebuild version number (foo-M.m.ebuild).
+If upgrading to an upstream version, set the ebuild version number to match the upstream version.

 $ ls -l